-The UCLA Psychology Clinic has resumed psychological testing and assessment services only in a limited capacity as of Monday, September 28, 2020.
-Please note that all therapy services will continue to be conducted remotely at this time.
+The UCLA Psychology Clinic is offering psychological testing and assessment services.
+Please note that therapy services may be conducted remotely or in-person as needed.
 Assessments will be conducted in the form of both remote (telehealth) and in-person sessions.
 While select aspects of assessment can be reasonably conducted remotely, such as interviewing and providing feedback regarding assessment results, most testing procedures require or are most effectively conducted in person.

 We highlight that our priority is to not only serve clients, but also to protect the safety and well-being of our clients, clinicians, and staff, and as such, we have a number of strict COVID-19 mitigation measures in place:

--All clients will be required to complete a COVID-19 symptom screen over telephone with their clinician on the day of but prior to their scheduled appointment.
-If you do not pass the screen, your appointment will be delayed until further notice.
-Additionally, clinicians and staff will also be required to conduct a symptom screen prior to coming to campus.
+- Students and staff are required to conduct a symptom screen prior to coming to campus.
 If a member of the Clinic personnel does not pass the symptoms screen or feels any signs of illness, no matter how mild, they will not perform work of any kind on campus.

 Other forms of COVID-19 mitigation measures include:

-- We will also use 2 of our largest Clinic rooms for testing and open the windows to increase airflow when possible (dependent on weather and ambient noise).
+- We will open the windows to increase airflow when possible (dependent on weather and ambient noise).
 Similarly, we will open windows in the Clinic main office when possible.

 - We will also ensure compliance with CDC’s Infection Control Guidance: https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control.html.